 Consumers are clients inside the business who rely on IT programs to assist their daily tasks for corporate IT institutions.

-6. Increases Return on Investment (ROI)
+6. Increases Returns on Investment (RoIs)

-A formally defined process for disposing of IT assets aids in ensuring that organizations receive the most funds for their utilized IT facilities.
+A formally defined process for disposing IT assets aids in ensuring that organizations receive the most funds for their utilized IT facilities.

 7. Ensures Better Visibility

-An IT organization without even a service catalog is analogous to an eatery minus the menu.
+An IT organization without a service catalog is analogous to an eatery minus the menu.
 It may have superb functionalities, but it will not receive many orders.

-IT service management contributes to this clarity by creating service catalogs that encompass a thorough suite of options that the IT organization offers to consumers.
+ITSM contributes to this clarity by creating service catalogs that encompass a thorough suite of options that the IT organization offers to consumers.